benstepp/ecto_ksuid/README.md

 ## Basic Usage

-`Ecto.Ksuid` is just a custom `Ecto.ParameterizedType` and can be used in your application just like any other Ecto type.
+`EctoKsuid` is just a custom `Ecto.ParameterizedType` and can be used in your application just like any other Ecto type.

 1. Add columns to your database